paylogic/pip-accel/README.rst

 Contact
 -------

 If you have questions, bug reports, suggestions, etc. please create an issue on the `GitHub project page <https://github.com/paylogic/pip-accel>`_.
 The latest version of ``pip-accel`` will always be available on GitHub.
+The internal API documentation is `hosted on Read The Docs <https://pip-accel.readthedocs.org/>`_.

 License
 -------